Dominican White Rice (Arroz Blanco)

 delicious white rice in a brown bowl

-This basic cooked white rice is fundamental for so many dishes and that’s the reason for its versatility.
-For Hispanic cultures in general, especially in Dominican culture rice is king.
+This basic cooked white rice is fundamental for so many dishes, and that's the reason for its versatility.
+For Hispanic cultures in general, especially in Dominican culture, rice is king.
 Almost in any dish, you find rice in it.
 The traditional Dominican lunch is the typical white rice, Dominican beans, and meat.
-“Tostones” (Fried Plantains) are also a popular side dish served with white rice in DR.
+"Tostones" (Fried Plantains) are also a popular side dish served with white rice in the DR.

 White Rice in Different Cultures

-White rice is versatile, which means it can be paired with so many dishes.
-In other countries, especially in Asia, and Africa, it’s a staple food.
-Particularly Japan was the one, who has structured its diet around rice.
-China, Korea, India, Indonesia, Spanish, and all the Hispanic countries indeed.
+White rice is versatile, meaning it can be paired with a wide range of dishes.
+In other countries, especially in Asia and Africa, it's a staple food.
+Particularly, Japan was the one who has structured its diet around rice.
+China, Korea, India, Indonesia, Spain, and all the Hispanic countries indeed.

-Here are some traditional dishes from Asia that are served on white rice: Beef Bulgogi, Kung Pao Chicken, and Sesame Chicken.
+Here are some traditional Asian dishes served on white rice: Beef Bulgogi, Kung Pao Chicken, and Sesame Chicken.
+Thai Son-in-Law Eggs (Kai Look Keuy) is commonly enjoyed as an appetizer or snack; it also shines when served alongside white rice.

 white rice